vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 	On edit item set cursorPosition but not show keyboard https://dgatto.com/posts/2020/01/hiding-soft-keyboard/

+speach to text sample

-skia sharp touch not working on iOS items list-item design template create
+skia sharp touch not working on iOS
+CollectionView list-item design template create
 	put those into DesignUi item not runnable one design must be self contained all colors and layout items see outlook item or hotmail item for ideas